Lenninssp/Cannin-Tickets/docs/auth.md

   FA --> FB[stores JWT] --> Fex@{shape: braces, label: "in android is recommended to save it in EncryptedSharedPreferences and in PrivateMode for security. <b>Reference<b/>: <a>https://medium.com/@sanjaykushwaha_58217/jwt-authentication-in-android-a-step-by-step-guide-d0dd768cb21a</a>"}
   end
   F --> FClass
-  FClass --> G[creates User class using user information and Session class] G --> finish([start application]) end
+  FClass --> G["creates User class using user information, inserts it in the AppState.setCurrentUser() and Session class"] G --> finish([start application]) end